allistera/bookhub/README.md

 You will need to enter your MySQL database username and password credentials into /application/config/database.php under 'Database Connections'

+Note, if you are going to be contributing to the BookHub repo, it is best to remove the database configuration from the repo so that your credentials aren't shared with the world.
+To do so run the following command:

+`git update-index --assume-unchanged application/config/database.php`

 ### Create Database

 Open a terminal window, and cd into the BookHub directory.